Denim & Rhinestones: Promotion

-Singles
+Singles and tour

-"Ghost Story" served as lead single for the album, released in March 18, 2022, and peaking at number six on Billboard Country Airplay in the fall, becoming Underwood's thirtieth top ten hit.
-"Hate My Heart" was announced on October 11, and released as the album's second single, being impacted country radio on October 31, 2022.
-The song peaked at number 20 on Billboard Country Airplay chart.
-"Out of That Truck", was released to digital and streaming services on March 10, 2023, as a promotional single then was sent to country radio on June 5, as the first single from album's deluxe edition and overall third single from the album.
-The song became a top 20 hit on Billboard Country Airplay chart.
+"Ghost Story" served as the lead single from Denim & Rhinestones, released on March 18, 2022.
+It peaked at number six on the US Country Airplay in the fall, becoming Underwood's thirtieth top ten hit.
+On October 11, "Hate My Heart" was announced; it was released as the album's second single and impacted country radio on October 31.
+The song peaked at number 20 on the US Country Airplay chart.
+Underwood released "Out of That Truck" to digital and streaming services on March 10, 2023, as a promotional single.
+On June 5, it was sent to country radio station, being the first single of album's deluxe edition as well as overall third single of the album.
+The song became a top 20 hit on the US Billboard Country Airplay chart.